 We’re pros at deciphering food labels but what about beauty product labels?
 The average woman uses up to 15 cosmetics—from skin and hair products to makeup and fragrances—every day.
 Sometimes scary sounding ingredients can actually be skin benefiting vitamins but often harmless sounding items could be skin toxic chemicals.
-An Environmental Working Group (EWG) report says 89 percent of 10,500 ingredients used in personal care products haven’t been evaluated for safety by the FDA; pretty worrying since 60 percent of what you put on your skin gets directly absorbed in your bloodstream.
-So sit up and take note of some of the worst ingredients you should try and give a miss.
+An Environmental Working Group (EWG) report says 89 percent of 10,500 ingredients used in personal care products haven’t been evaluated for safety by the (FDA) Food And Drug Administration.
+Pretty worrying since 60 percent of what you put on your skin gets directly absorbed in your bloodstream.
+So sit up and take note of some of the harmful ingredients you should try and give a miss.

 Parabens are a group of compounds commonly used as a preservative in cosmetics to increase their shelf life.
 In fact, more than 80 percent of common beauty products contain parabens, from lotions and lipsticks to skin creams and shampoo.
 Parabens have been linked to tumors, breast cancer, weight gain, birth abnormalities and even depression.
 “That doesn’t mean you should bin all your cosmetics just yet,” says Nykaa skin expert, Dr. Dhimant Goleria.
-He suggests using some of your favorite beauty products but switching to paraben-free, natural skin and hair formulas as far as possible.
-Nykaa suggests the hair, bath and body range from Khadi, The Body Shop and luxury offerings from L’Occitane and Kiehl’s.
+He suggests using some of your favourite beauty products but switching to paraben-free, natural skin and hair formulas as far as possible.
+Nykaa suggests the hair, bath and body range from Khadi

 Triclosan, an antibacterial and antifungal, is commonly added to soaps, body washes, toothpastes and deodorants.
 It has been linked to hormonal imbalances, developmental disturbances and liver toxicity.
 The EWG has concluded that soaps and hand washes with triclosan don’t have any benefits over plain soap and water.
 Therefore, it’s best to avoid hand and body washes listing triclosan as an ingredient.
 Instead choose products from triclosan-free brands H20+ and Sebamed.

-This metal is frequently used as a coloring dye in lipsticks.
+This metal is frequently used as a colouring dye in lipsticks.
 An overdose has been linked to brain, nervous system disorders and blood disorders.
-In 2011 the FDA reported that 400 popular lipsticks contained lead but the levels were too minute to be harmful, just above 1 part per million.
-Dr. Goleria says that it’s important to note that lead per se is not used in lipstick, it’s just a trace byproduct of the pigments used to color lipsticks.
+In 2011, the FDA reported that 400 popular lipsticks contained lead but the levels were too minute to be harmful, just above 1 part per million.
+Dr. Goleria says that it’s important to note that lead per se is not used in lipstick, it’s just a trace by-product of the pigments used to colour lipsticks.
 So what’s a girl who loves her lippie to do?
 “Use, but with caution, and re-apply only once or twice through the day,” he concludes.